emersunn/archivePhotos/README.md

 ## Requirements

 - Python 3.6 or higher
-- Local drive large enough to hold your Photos library
+- Local drive large enough to hold your Photos library.
-- External drive large enough to handle the export
+- External drive large enough to handle the export.

 ## Prior to use

 - Make sure your photo library is up-to-date.
-In Photos.app go to Settings → iCloud → Download originals to this Mac
+In Photos.app go to Settings → iCloud → Download originals to this Mac.
-- While still in Photos.app, click on Library → all photos to check the download progress
+- While still in Photos.app, click on Library → all photos to check the download progres.
+Progress shows at the bottom of the window.
-- Once all photos are downloaded execute the script
+- Once all photos are downloaded execute the script.

 ## Usage